google-marketing-solutions/argon/README.md

 hard-to-debug issues.
 Kindly create a new report as detailed below, and do not change the Dimension/Metrics/Events selections once Argon has started ingesting files.
-Always create a new Report, if you want to change the data or values you need.
+Always create a new Report, if you want to change the report template.
+Additionally, Argon will append an additional column - `file_id`, to keep track of ingested files.

 *   Choose the necessary report template in "Offline Reporting".
 *   Choose the "CSV" File type.